 09.02 Discrepant or Unreported Performance Indicators

 Instances of PI discrepancies and unreported PIs should be documented in accordance with IP 71151 and IMC 0612, “Power Reactor Inspection Reports.”
 Enforcement action will be taken for incomplete or inaccurate PI reporting in accordance with the NRC Enforcement Policy.
 If the NRC determines that PI discrepancies exist that cause NRC staff to lose confidence in the licensee’s ability to collect and report PI data accurately, the affected PI(s) will be classified as discrepant on the NRC Web sites, and the staff will perform IP 71150.
 Factors to consider when deciding to perform IP 71150 include whether the licensee is correcting the PI data errors, the effectiveness of those corrective actions, the repetitiveness of the errors, and any trends in the quality of PI data reporting that the NRC may be aware of.
 The decision to perform IP 71150 should be discussed (and could be made) during the plant performance reviews described in IMC 0305, “Operating Reactor Assessment Program.”
 IP 71150 provides guidance for collecting PI data and inspecting cornerstone attributes to compensate for the discrepant or unreported PI data.
-Regional management should coordinate activities in this area with NRR/.
+Regional management should coordinate activities in this area with NRR/DRO.
 The selected inspections will be performed in addition to the baseline inspection.
 Once the licensee has corrected the root cause(s) of the discrepant or unreported data and the NRC has verified that the licensee can collect and report PI data accurately, oversight of PI reporting in accordance with IP 71151 will resume.

 09.03 Extended Shutdowns